dchiquito/girder-4-pyppeteer-test/docs/setup.md

 If your project does not match these assumptions, keep in mind that the instructions are not tailored for your use case and will likely require some adjustments.

-## Instructions
+## Installation

-##### Add `girder-pytest-pyppeteer` and `pytest-asyncio` to your project's test dependencies
+##### Add [`girder-pytest-pyppeteer`](https://pypi.org/project/girder-pytest-pyppeteer/) and [`pytest-asyncio`](https://pypi.org/project/pytest-asyncio/) to your project's test dependencies
 The tests you will be writing will live next to the rest of your tests, so Pytest needs to have all the fixtures and plugins available when it runs your normal suite of tests.

-Installing `girder-pytest-pyppeteer` makes the plugin and fixtures available, but does not actually install [`pyppeteer`](https://github.com/pyppeteer/pyppeteer).
+Installing [`girder-pytest-pyppeteer`](https://pypi.org/project/girder-pytest-pyppeteer/) makes the plugin and fixtures available, but does not actually install [`pyppeteer`](https://github.com/pyppeteer/pyppeteer).
 To do that, you need to install the extra `girder-pytest-pyppeteer[pyppeteer]`.

-Pyppeteer requires an async runner, so we also install `pytest-asyncio` to allow Pytest to deal with `async` test functions.
+Pyppeteer requires an async runner, so we also install [`pytest-asyncio`](https://pypi.org/project/pytest-asyncio/) to allow Pytest to deal with `async` test functions.
 You are free to use whatever async runner is convenient, but these instructions will assume `pytest-asyncio`.

 ##### Add the `test-pyppeteer` tox environment
 To run the pyppeteer tests, you will need a new tox environment that looks something like this: